 No, we bought power from them.

-We are not a generator in Alberta, so we are not a direct competitor of Powerex in their capacity as agent for BC Hydro’s generation.
-Powerex, as a generator, is a supplier to us.
+We are not a generator in Alberta, so we are not a direct competitor of Powerex in its capacity as the marketing affiliate for BC Hydro’s generation.
+Powerex, as the marketing affiliate of BC Hydro , is a supplier to us.

+[Note to draft: consider deleting the 2 bullets above and replacing with “No. At all times we complied with the Pool rules and the applicable Canadian competiton laws”.]

 Why didn’t Powerex sell directly to the Pool?